KSDaemon/wampy.js/README.md

 [Back to TOC](#table-of-contents)

-call(topicURI[, payload[, callbacks]])
+call(topicURI[, payload[, callbacks[, advancedOptions]]])
 -----------------------------------------------

 Make a RPC call to topicURI.
 Supports chaining.

 Parameters:

-* topicURI.
+* **topicURI**.
 Required.
 A string that identifies the remote procedure to be called.
 Must meet a WAMP Spec URI requirements.
-* payload.
+* **payload**.
 RPC data.
 Optional.
 May be any single value or array or hash-table object or null.
-* callbacks.
+* **callbacks**.
 If it is a function - it will be treated as result callback function or it can be hash table of callbacks:

            { onSuccess: will be called with result on successful call
              onError: will be called if invocation would be aborted }
+* **advancedOptions**.
+Optional parameter.
+Must include any or all of the options:

+           { exclude: integer|array WAMP session id(s) providing an explicit list of (potential) Callees that a call won't be forwarded to, even though they might be registered
+             eligible: integer|array WAMP session id(s) providing an explicit list of (potential) Callees that are (potentially) forwarded the call issued
+             exclude_me: bool flag of potentially forwarding call to caller if he is registered as callee
+             disclose_me: bool flag of disclosure of Caller identity (WAMP session ID) to endpoints of a routed call }

 ```javascript
 ws.call('server.time', null, function (data) { console.log('Server time is ' + d[0]); });